How to pass your CBT and ride a motorbike on L-plates

 What is a CBT and what's involved?

-A CBT is actually a course, rather than a test.
-Assuming you are starting from the very beginning, you will be taught everything from wheeling the machine around and using the stands through to riding safely on the road.
+Assuming you are starting from the very beginning, you will be taught everything from the highway code, to wheeling the machine around and using the stands, through to riding safely on the road.
 It’s possible to do the test in a few hours if you’ve got experience, but most training centres will offer a day-long CBT to ensure you’ve got the necessary skills.

 Your CBT will last two years and then needs to be retaken unless you pass your full bike test in that time.

 What can I ride on a CBT?

 From 16 years old you can ride a moped with L-plates once you have passed your CBT.
 A moped is a bike or scooter with an engine capacity up to 50cc.
 Find the best 50cc scooter and mopeds here.

 Once you're aged 17 or over, a CBT allows you to ride a motorcycle up to 125cc and with a power output of up to 11kW (14.7bhp) on L-plates.
 Get MCN’s pick of the best 125cc motorbikes here.